dalguete/docker/README.md

   `openssh-server` should be present already, but we list it, just in case.
   And to config unattended upgrades run `dpkg-reconfigure unattended-upgrades`.

+* Files in **supervisor** folder have been copied to this image, to start some basic services as soon as the container starts.
+Check https://github.com/dalguete/docker/tree/master/supervisor to understand how it works and how you can use it.

+* SSH server starts as soon as supervisor runs.
+Files from https://github.com/dalguete/docker/tree/master/supervisor has been copied over **/etc/supervisor/conf.d/** For ssh access, a supervisor conf file has been added that automatically launches ssh server if the `bindfs` is used to let host mount volumes in containers and to create bindings in the

 * `bindfs` is used to let host mount volumes in containers and to create bindings in the container, so those mounted volumes are owned by correct **users:groups** in container, while not affecting files and folders ownership in host.